 Slowly, we realized that, although Franklin Mountain divides El Paso into two parts on the map, the divisions and subdivisions are not as simple as East and West.
 There are more regions such as the Upper Valley, North East, Lower Valley, Downtown, Central and Fort Bliss.
 We have not yet done an extensive analysis on all the regions.
-We go to the Upper Valley time-to-time to drive by and get in touch with the green and moist weather.
+We go to the Upper Valley time-to-time to drive by and get in touch with the green and humid weather.
 We sometimes go to the park near the Zach White Elementary School in the Upper Valley region to fly kites.
-Once you go to the Upper Valley, you will feel how this region is blessed through the Rio Grande river.
+Once you go to the Upper Valley, you will find that this region is blessed by the Rio Grande river.
 For quite some time we considered that the Upper Valley and Downtown regions are in the Westside.
 Actually, the Upper Valley is in further west of Westside.
 Downtown basically connects West and East.
 That is, it is in the south side of the North Franklin Mountain where the hills touch the land.
-Fort Bliss is in the east side of Franklin Mountains but a bit closer to the airport area.
+Fort Bliss is in the East side of Franklin Mountains and a bit closer to the airport area.
 Fort Bliss is Army’s second-largest installation, as we all know.
 We still do not have an extensive knowledge about the details of the divisions and subdivisions in El Paso but we are providing a few links that will give an idea about Northeast, Lower Valley, and Central El Paso: Northeast, Lower Valley (also known as Ascarate), Central El Paso.

 The sun rises in the east everywhere in the world, which is a fact.
 This indicates that the sun rises a little later in the west side of El Paso than the east side.
 Duh … sun rises late in any west land later than an east land. 🙂 The North Franklin Mountain blocks the sun in the west side for an hour on average in the morning.
 How long in the morning the mountain blocks the sun depends on how close you are to the mountain.
 Although the sun being blocked by the mountain for a bit sounds negative, you can imagine what a view is created by the sun rising from the mountains!
 We do not have a picture right now but someday we will take a picture of the sunrise from the west side and include it here.

-If you are wondering in which side we live in, the answer is we live in the west side.
+If you are wondering in which side we live in, the answer is we live in the West side.
 Which side you will choose for your primary residence is a result of a complex decision making process that involves many parameters including location of employment, choice of school district, distance from school to workplace to primary residence, and the neighborhood of the primary residence.
 We collected as much information as we could from our friends and colleagues to study all the neighborhoods.
-Our neighborhood selection was driven by all the parameters mentioned above, information gathered from internet as well as friends, and above all our observation about all the areas.
+Our neighborhood selection was driven by all the parameters mentioned above, information gathered from the internet as well as friends, and above all our observation about all the areas.

 Regardless which side you live in, whatever subdivision you choose, the Franklin mountain will remain as sweet!
 We have provided a picture of the mountain taken on a cloudy day a few years ago.
 A white layer of fog was created over the mountain when the cloud hit it, leaving behind a heavenly scene for us.
-Nature does not care about the human-referred sides; the blessing is always for all.
+Nature does not care about the human-designated sides; the blessing is always for all.